 Woodpecker family (Picidae)

-Our largest woodpecker, 15” long.
+A large woodpecker.
 Mostly black with a bright red crest.
-In flight – white on linings of underwings visible.
+In flight, white on linings of underwings visible.
 Long and broad bill with a chisel-like tip.

-Loud series of “cuk” notes, “cuk cuk cuk cuk”.
-Similar to Northern Flicker but Pileated’s notes are louder and vary in pitch, almost having a ringing or echoing nature through the woods.
+Loud series of “cuk” notes, “cuk cuk cuk cuk.”
+Call is similar to Northern Flicker but Pileated Woodpecker's notes are louder and vary in pitch, almost having a ringing or echoing nature through the woods.

 In the Nature Park: